-We will ensure that patients and the public are kept informed about how service delivery is changing, for example through My City, My Health, My Care newsletter which describes developments in primary care and TCP People newsletter highlights work to improve lives for people with learning disabilities.
+We will ensure that patients and the public are kept informed about how service delivery is changing, for example through the My City, My Health, My Care newsletter which describes developments in primary care and Transforming Care Partnership (TCP) People newsletter that highlights work to improve lives for people with learning disabilities.
 Our publications will strive to be informative, accessible and appropriate to the audience in line with NHS publication guidelines.